-These are the roots that made SOG what it is today – a passionate knife enterprise focused on tactical and combat style designs yet offering up many qualities appreciated by huntsman, campers and other general outdoor enthusiasts.
+These are the roots that made SOG what it is today – a passionate knife enterprise focused on tactical and combat style designs yet offering up many qualities appreciated by the Huntsman, campers and other general outdoor enthusiasts.
 Here are https://www.buybestknife.com we are continually impressed by SOG’s innovation and commitment to quality in their knives.
-If you’re a regular visitor here you probably know that the SOG Flash II is one of our favorites.
-If you want to know why, read on….
+If you’re a regular visitor here you probably know that the SOG Flash II is one of our favourites.
+If you want to know why read on….

 - Blade length: 3.5 inches

 - Overall length: 8 inches

 The SOG Flash II is a tactical folding knife and represents the ‘bigger brother’ of the SOG Flash I which is not only smaller but slightly different in a few other areas.
 The SOG Flash II weighs just over three ounces and measures four and a half inches when closed so it’s fairly light and just above average size but still within the realm of an EDC knife.
 The Flash II’s three and a half inch drop-point blade is made from AUS-8 steel with a full flat grind and satin finish.